Skip to main content

 What we do next

-When looking into a complaint we attempt to see what happened and why, to see if there is something we can earn from it, and make it possible for you to discuss the issue with those involved if you would like to do so.
+When looking into a complaint we attempt to see what happened and why, to see if there is something we can learn from and make it possible for you to discuss the issue with those involved if you would like to do so.

-When the investigations are complete your complaint will be determined and a response sent to you.
+When the investigations are complete your complaint will be determined, and a final response sent to you.

 Complaints involving other organisations